-a.
-The offeror warrants, to the best of its knowledge and belief, that (1) there are no relevant facts that could give rise to organizational conflicts of interest (OCI), as defined in CUSTOMER IMPOSED CLAUSE; or (2) the offeror has disclosed all relevant information regarding any actual or potential OCI.
-Offerors are encouraged to inform Buyer of any potential conflicts of interest, including those involving contracts with other foreign or domestic government organizations, before preparing their proposals to determine whether the Government will require mitigation of those conflicts.
-If the successful offeror was aware, or should have been aware, of an OCI before award of this contract and did not fully disclose that conflict to the Buyer, Buyer may terminate the contract for default.
+(a) The offeror warrants, to the best of its knowledge and belief, that (1) there are no relevant facts that could give rise to organizational conflicts of interest (OCI), as defined herein; or (2) the offeror has disclosed all relevant information regarding any actual or potential OCI.
+Offerors are encouraged to inform the Contracting Officer of any potential conflicts of interest, including those involving contracts with other foreign or domestic government organizations, before preparing their proposals to determine whether the Government will require mitigation of those conflicts.
+If the successful offeror was aware, or should have been aware, of an OCI before award of this contract and did not fully disclose that conflict to the Contracting Officer, the Government may terminate the contract for default.

-b.
-If during contract performance the contractor discovers an OCI involving this contract, the contractor agrees to make an immediate and full disclosure in writing to Buyer.
+(b) If during contract performance the contractor discovers an OCI involving this contract, the contractor agrees to make an immediate and full disclosure in writing to the Contracting Officer.
 Such notification will include a description of the action the contractor and/or subcontractor has taken or proposes to take to avoid, neutralize, or mitigate the conflict.
-The contractor will continue contract performance until notified by the Buyer of any contrary actions to be taken.
-Buyer may terminate this contract for its convenience if it deems such termination to be in the best interest of Buyer.
+The contractor will continue contract performance until notified by the Contracting Officer of any contrary actions to be taken.
+The Government may terminate this contract for its convenience if it deems such termination to be in the best interest of the Government.

-c.
-The contractor shall inform Buyer of any activities, efforts, or actions planned, entered into, or on-going by the contractor or any other corporate entity of the contractor, at the prime or sub-contract level, involving the review of information or providing any advice, assistance, or support to foreign or domestic government agencies, entities, or units outside of the CUSTOMER which may result in a perceived or actual OCI with any known CUSTOMER activity.
-The contractor shall provide detailed information to the Buyer as to the specifics of the situation immediately upon its recognition.
-Based on the severity of the conflict, the Customer, through Buyer, may direct the contractor to take certain actions, revise current work effort, or restrict the contractor's future participation in CUSTOMER contracts as may be necessary to appropriately neutralize, mitigate, or avoid the OCI.
+(c) The contractor shall inform the Contracting Officer of any activities, efforts, or actions planned, entered into, or on-going by the contractor or any other corporate entity of the contractor, at the prime or sub- contract level, involving the review of information or providing any advice, assistance, or support to foreign or domestic government agencies, entities, or units outside of Buyer's customer which may result in a perceived or actual OCI with any known Buyer's customer activity.
+The contractor shall provide detailed information to the Contracting Officer as to the specifics of the situation immediately upon its recognition.
+Based on the severity of the conflict, the Contracting Officer may direct the contractor to take certain actions, revise current work effort, or restrict the contractor's future participation in Buyer's customer contracts as may be necessary to appropriately neutralize, mitigate, or avoid the OCI.

-d.
-If necessary to mitigate OCI concerns, or when directed to do so by Buyer, the contractor shall submit an OCI plan for approval.
+(d) If necessary to mitigate OCI concerns, or when directed to do so by the Contracting Officer, the contractor shall submit an OCI plan for approval.
 The plan must describe how the contractor will mitigate, neutralize, or avoid potential and/or actual conflicts of interest or unfair competitive advantages.
-The contractor shall attach a completed CUSTOMER Form N4-55, OCI Plan Matrix, to each new or revised OCI plan submitted to the Buyer.
+The contractor shall attach a completed Buyer's customer Form CI4-55, OCI Plan Matrix, to each new or revised OCI plan submitted to the Contracting Officer.
 After approval of the OCI plan, the contractor must conduct a yearly self-assessment and submit an annual certification of compliance with the terms of the plan signed by a corporate official at the level of Vice President or above.
-The contractor shall submit a revised OCI plan for approval whenever corporate, contractual, or personnel changes create or appear to create new OCI concerns, or when directed to do so by the Customer, through Buyer.
+The contractor shall submit a revised OCI plan for approval whenever corporate, contractual, or personnel changes create or appear to create new OCI concerns, or when directed to do so by the Contracting Officer.

-e.
-The contractor shall insert a clause containing all the requirements of this clause in all subcontracts for work similar to the services provided by the prime contractor.
+(e) The contractor shall insert a clause containing all the requirements of this clause in all subcontracts for work similar to the services provided by the prime contractor.

-f.
-Before this contract is modified to add new work or to significantly increase the period of performance, the contractor agrees to submit an OCI disclosure or representation if requested by Buyer.
+(f) Before this contract is modified to add new work or to significantly increase the period of performance, the contractor agrees to submit an OCI disclosure or representation if requested by the Government.